tymyrddin/purple/source/docs/distribution-networks/observable-semantics/measurements-and-data-records/metre-data-semantics.md

 ## Non-technical losses and energy theft

-Several classes of electricity loss are recognised.
-Technical losses are expected: electricity dissipates as heat in the distribution network's conductors, transformers have inherent losses, and metering has inherent uncertainty.
+Not all the missing energy is a crime.
+Some loss is only physics, heat in the conductors, the transformers' own losses, the slack in any meter, and it is expected.
+The rest, the non-technical loss, is energy used but not metered or billed: theft, metering error, an unauthorised connection.

-Non-technical losses are energy that is consumed but not properly metered or billed, including energy theft, metering errors, and unauthorised connections.
+It is estimated as the gap between what the wholesale market says entered a region and what the meters say was drawn.

-Non-technical losses are estimated as the gap between the total energy input to a region (measured by the wholesale market) and the total metered consumption (sum of all meter readings).
-When non-technical losses spike above the expected baseline, investigation is warranted.
-A district that normally shows 2 per cent loss suddenly showing 8 per cent loss indicates either a new systematic metering problem, energy theft, or new unauthorised load.
+When that gap opens past its usual width, a district running its normal 2 per cent suddenly sitting at 8, it is a new metering fault, theft, or fresh unauthorised load.

 Individual meters or customers can also be outliers.
 If a specific customer shows a consumption that is substantially lower than their historical average and lower than structurally similar customers in the same area, they may be